 Born in 1964 (Showa Era 39), Miura Ayako’s novel “Freezing Point” (Hyōten) was her entrance into the literary world.
 Starting with this novel, she has left us with a body of work that spans many genres.

 A theme of Miura’s literature is the question, “How should a person live?”
 By including the perspectives of ordinary people, her work is driven by her endless interest in humanity and her exceptional powers of observation.

 As a Christian, Miura Ayako’s literary talent was connected to the scriptures.
 In her attitude of questioning towards the state of humanity, Miura’s literature is at the same time about our common asset, the soul, which is open to all humans regardless of barriers.
 This new humanism which characterizes Miura’s literature is expressed in this museum by the words, “Light, Love, and Life”, taken from her book of the same name.

 We would be very pleased if visitors to this museum could take with them some of this valuable food for thought by coming into personal contact with the work of Miura Ayako.

-- June 1st to September 30th: open daily (no closures)
+- June 1st to October 31 st: open daily (no closures)

-- October 1st through May 31st of the following year: closed Mondays (if a holiday falls on Monday, it will be closed the following day)
+- November 1st through May 31 st of the following year: closed Mondays (if a holiday falls on Monday, it will be closed the following day)